The Crossroads of Time

 The Crossroads of Time is a science fiction novel by American writer Andre Norton, first published in 1956 by Ace Books as one of their double novels.
 The story takes its protagonist through several versions of Earth as it might have been if history had gone differently.
 The book has been translated into Spanish, Italian, and German.

 Premise

-In an odd twist on the theme of time travel, Norton has her characters traveling across time, rather than forward or backward.
+In a twist on the theme of time travel, Norton has her characters traveling across time, rather than forward or backward.
 The dates do not change as the men travel from one timeline to another, but the histories of those worlds differ from each other.